Team26SWP/InnoAlias/docs/Complete_API.md

 # API Reference

-This combined documentation merges the high-level API description from `API.md` with the example-based notes from `docs api aliasfd.html`.

 This document describes the REST and WebSocket endpoints exposed by the FastAPI backend.

 All endpoints are prefixed with `/api`.